 The ASPCA was founded on the belief that animals are entitled to kind and respectful treatment by humans.
 Acting effectively on that belief requires a commitment to fostering a collaborative and compassionate culture and to principles of diversity, equity, and inclusion.
 We welcome all voices to participate in our advancement of these values in the interest of working together to improve the lives of animals in need.

-Our impact on animals’ lives across the country is directly tied to the contributions of our people.
-And our impact is elevated substantially when all members of our staff, our partners, and our communities are seen, heard, and included.
+Our impact on animals’ lives across the country is directly tied to the contributions of people.
+And our impact is elevated substantially when all staff members, partners, and communities are seen, heard, and included.
 Each of us brings a unique and rich perspective to our work, and listening to, collaborating with, and learning from those diverse perspectives will enable us to move further and faster toward the ASPCA’s vision – that all animals live good lives; valued by society, protected by its laws, and free from cruelty, pain, and suffering.

 Diversity, Equity, and Inclusion: Our Shared Language